 I love baby socks.
 They are the ideal last-minute gifts for knitters in a need of a baby gift for a number of reasons.
-They are quick to make, and are a great way to use up sock yarn remnants, which most knitters have laying around.
+Knitting baby socks is quick, and is a great way to use up sock yarn remnants, which most knitters have laying around.
 Also, they are sure to come in handy, since babies need to keep those itty bitty feet warm.
 And they are oh-so terribly cute.

-They are also a great way to practice sock construction for those new to sock knitting, so they’re an easy project to start with.
+They are also a great way to practice sock construction for those just learning how to knit socks, so they're an easy project to start with.

 I have for you here my basic baby sock pattern.
 It's the one I used to make these tiny gems for my brand new niece born this February.

 For these socks, I used just about 50 yards of fingering weight yarn.
 The great part about using leftovers is that you can measure the gauge of the socks you have already knit.

 You will need sock needles for this project.
 Since my yarn was originally used for adult socks, I used the same needles: US 1.5 40" circular needles.
 I like to magic loop my socks, and think that especially for something this small, it's easier to work than DPNs, but use whichever method you prefer for knitting in the round.
 You'll also need a stitch marker and a darning needle.